 While traditional eggplant parmesan holds a special place in my heart, I’ve learned that adaptability is the secret ingredient to making this dish work for everyone at my table.

 For gluten-free diets, swap breadcrumbs with crushed rice crackers or almond flour.
-My Wisconsin roots prompt me to recommend local cheeses—a sharp brick cheese works beautifully in place of mozzarella.
+My Wisconsin roots prompt me to recommend local cheeses—a sharp brick cheese works beautifully in place of mozzarella, or use eggplant parmesan with fresh mozzarella for an elevated, restaurant-style finish.

 Got picky eaters?
 Zucchini can substitute for eggplant in a pinch.
 Need a vegan version?
-Nutritional yeast and cashew cream create that cheesy texture without dairy.
+Nutritional yeast and cashew cream create a healthy eggplant parmesan vegan option.

 A sprinkle of local honey in the sauce?
 Game-changing sweetness that my daughters love.